-St David: Ten things about the man and myth
+St David: Ten things to know about the patron saint of Wales

 Welsh people around the world will raise a toast to the greatest figure in the Welsh Age of Saints - an irony given he was a strict teetotaller.

-He established many religions communities and gives his name to the smallest city in Britain.
+He established many religious communities and gives his name to the smallest city in Britain.

 But much of what we 'know' is based on the Latin writings of Rhygyfarch some 500 years after Saint David lived.